suldod/suldod.github.io.bak/_posts/2021-11-16-Setting-Up-BOF-NET.md

 ![img1](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post3/bof3.png)

-I will go on and create a new C# Class file to add it into the SharpKatz code which will be the Execution class with the following little piece of code :
+I will go on and create a new C# Class file to add it into the SharpKatz code which will contain the BOF.NET custom class

 ![img2](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post3/bof4.png)

+This little piece of code basically takes user's arguments and forwards them to the real program's Main() function to avoid hardcoding.

 ```csharp
 using System;